-1 Total eligible Costs- from Document 4 \$1,525,482 2 Total capping at 50 per cent of line 1 \$762,741 3 Total of Redevelopment Grant Payable \$762,741
+1 Total eligible Costs- from Document 4 \$7,757,588 2 Total capping at 50 per cent of line 1 \$3,878,794 3 Total of Redevelopment Grant Payable \$3,878,794

-The Property Tax Assistance Program provides the equivalent of 100 per cent of the municipal property tax increase for the first three years.
-Any unused portion is eligible for the Rehabilitation Grant.
-As the land is located within a priority area, this location is therefore eligible for the Rehabilitation Grant equivalent to 85 per cent of the municipal property tax increase that results from the redevelopment, payable annually for the remainder of the ten year term.
+The land is not located within a priority area.
+This location is therefore eligible for the Rehabilitation Grant equivalent to 85 per cent of the municipal property tax increase that results from the redevelopment, payable annually over a five year term per phase or until the upset limit is reached, whichever occurs first.